 A multitude of independent studies indicates that studying both fine and performing arts positively affects everything from cognitive reasoning to confidence and character.
 Participation in art education in the elementary years has even been shown to correlate to higher performance on the SAT test later.

-To these ends, Lindenmaier spent much time meeting with local artists and leaders of arts organizations.
-After selecting local artist and arts educator Sicurella to coordinate the program, three medium-specific studio spaces were created.
+The inception of the program included meeting with local artists and leaders of arts organizations.
+After selecting, local artist and arts educator Sicurella coordinated the program, three medium-specific studio spaces were created.
 On the west side of the building, there is a fully-functioning Ceramics Studio, and the larger space on the east side of the building now houses a Drawing & Painting studio and an adjoining Sculpture & Mixed Media studio.

 Sicurella is eager to explain the purposeful design of the new program.
 “It was really important that our faculty were working artists.
 The students form a different relationship with an artist who’s working alongside them,” as opposed to a more traditional art teacher.
 It’s also critical that students have agency in shaping their creative projects.
 One of the ways Sicurella judges the success of the program is to encourage students to create their own assignments.
 “If they jump to do that, I know it’s working,” she asserts.